 The essence of our winemaking philosophy is to give pure expression to exceptional fruit, sourced from grapegrowers at the Clare and Barossa valleys' finest vineyards.
 This page is where you can meet some of the people and places that are an inherent part of every wine we make.
-We'll add to it over time, but for now, here are the stories behind the Eaton and Gullyview vineyards, the White Hut Vineyard, where our business was born, and our more recently acquired Leasingham Vineyard.
+We'll add to it over time, but for now, here are the stories behind the Eaton vineyard, the White Hut Vineyard, where our business was born, and Leasingham Vineyard.

 White Hut Vineyard